Critical Listening Involves A Number Of Important Skills Including

 • Be aware of your own biases: Recognize your own prejudices and how they might influence your interpretation of the speaker's message.

-For example, a salesperson trying to sell you a product is likely to be biased in favor of that product.
+Here's one way to look at it: a salesperson trying to sell you a product is likely to be biased in favor of that product.
 They may downplay its flaws and exaggerate its benefits.
 Being aware of this bias allows you to critically evaluate their claims and make your own informed decision.

 Recognizing Logical Fallacies